SamOBrienOlinger/spoodle-space-pp5/README.md

 ### [**Typography**](#typography)

-- The main font used throughout the project was Lato.
+- The main font-family used throughout the project was "Lato", "Oswald", "DM Sans", "sans-serif".

 - These fonts were chosen to remain consistent with previous projects for [**Features for the future**](#features-for-the-future) when they are connected to each other.